rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/insights/Insight_Radiant_Network_c4_20250801.md

 # ✦ Insight Scroll: The Radiant Network (c4)

-> “Civium does not centralize.
+> “CoCivium does not centralize.
 It coheres.”

 ---